vdbulcke/ghost/README.md

 ### Host Filesystem Access

+> NOTE: zellij `v0.39.0` changed the `/host` path on plugin from the current zellij session working dir to the previous pane working dir (see [Release Notes](https://github.com/zellij-org/zellij/releases/tag/v0.39.0) for more info)

-[Zellij maps the folder where Zellij was started](https://zellij.dev/documentation/plugin-api-file-system) to `/host` path on the plugin (e.g. your home dir or `default_cwd` in your zellij or the current dir where you started your zellij session).
+[Zellij maps the folder where Zellij was started](https://zellij.dev/documentation/plugin-api-file-system) to `/host` path on the plugin.

-The plugin will look for a `/host/.ghost` file (i.e. at the root of the dir of you current zellij session) to load a list of predefined commands (like a bash_history).
+The plugin will look for a `/host/.ghost` file (i.e. the current working of the previous focussed pane) to load a list of predefined commands (like a bash_history).

 Example of a `.ghost` file: